Anuhyapeddi/Django/README.md

 * pip3 install django - install django (here django web framework)
 * pip3 install django djangorestframework - install the django rest framework (used to create rest api's)

+Creating new app and runing in django project:

+* To create a new app - python3 manage.py startapp app_name
+* To make migration - python3 manage.py makemigrations
+* python3 manage.py migrate
+* To run the django application - python3 manage.py runserver

 Files in Django Project:

 * _init_.py - Tells python treat this directory as a python package.